hankchanocd/npmlist/README.md

 ## Contribution

-`npmlist` started off as a bunch of CLI aliases on top of `npm list` and `npm info`, but grew larger over time.
+`npmlist` started off as a bunch of CLI aliases on top of `npm list` and `npm info`, but grew larger quickly.
 It's now very effective at checking out package's dependencies.
-Saying all these means we are not afraid of expanding `npmlist` features.
+Saying all these means we are not afraid of expanding `npmlist` features beyond the current realm.

 The roadmap for `npmlist` now focuses on presenting a quick and concise report on terminal with minimal commands (it means no sub-commands), freeing developers from the burden of constant switching between terminal and browser.
 See [DOCS](./DOCS.md) for `npmlist`'s code architecture, developments rules, and styles.